brewster/front_end_loader/README.md

 * simulates 20 users simultaneously interacting with the system
 * executes the request script five times per user before exiting.
 You can specify infinite loops by either not calling loop_count or passing -1
-* will operate against the brewster.com domain
+* will operate against the google.com domain
 * uses http basic auth
-* passes a default parameter of _subdomain to each request, and
+* passes a default parameter of unnecessary to each request, and
 * writes debugging output to /tmp/front_end_loader.txt

 It then runs the experiment, which causes the requests to start flowing and output to be displayed